pxkundu/DevSecOps-Bootcamp/README.md

 - **Support**: Daily war rooms + “mentor hotline” for stuck participants.

 This breakdown ensures basics are covered with clear steps, while the chaos and gamification keep it engaging and real-world-focused.

+---

+*Prepared by {Partha Sarathi Kundu} on April 19, 2025, for the AWS DevOps Bootcamp project.*